nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Design considerations:

 * **Alternative 1 (current choice):** Currently each filter field extends its own `FilterByContainsFilterWordPredicate` class.
     * Pros: Easy to implement and increases flexibility when testing using a `Predicate`.
     * Cons: May generate a lot more classes if filter fields were to expand in the future.

 * **Alternative 2:** Generate a new package containing the various predicate and methods to identify different fields.
     * Pros: Cleaner code.
 Better for future scalability.
     * Cons: Requires more lines of code.
 Harder to set up initially.
 Risk being messy if not careful.

-### Undo/redo feature
+### Undo feature

 #### Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The undo mechanism is facilitated by `VersionedAddressBook`.
+It extends `AddressBook` with an undo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedAddressBook#commit()` — Saves the current WoofAreYou state in its history.
 * `VersionedAddressBook#undo()` — Restores the previous WoofAreYou state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone WoofAreYou state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitAddressBook()` and `Model#undoAddressBook()` respectively.

-Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.
+Given below is an example usage scenario and how the undo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `VersionedAddressBook` will be initialized with the initial WoofAreYou state, and the `currentStatePointer` pointing to that single WoofAreYou state.